PaddlePaddle/docs/doc/fluid/user_guides/howto/basic_concept/numpy_array_en.rst

 You can use :code:`fluid.create_lod_tensor` to create :code:`LoDTensor`。

-It needs to set the sequence nested depth :code:`lod_level` at the feed of sequence information.
+To feed sequence information, it is necessary to set the sequence nested depth :code:`lod_level` .

-For example,if train data are sentences consisting of words, :code:`lod_level=1`; if train data are paragraphs which consists of sentences that consists of words, :code:`lod_level=2` .
+For instance, if the training data are sentences consisting of words, :code:`lod_level=1`; if train data are paragraphs which consists of sentences that consists of words, :code:`lod_level=2` .

 For example: